Vishesh0-7/Big-Data-Projects/HadoopChessValidator/README.md

-# Hadoop Word Count
+# Chess Validator

 ## Description
-This project demonstrates a simple **Word Count** program implemented using **Apache Hadoop MapReduce**.
-The program processes a large text file and counts the occurrences of each word, showcasing the power of distributed data processing.
+The **Chess Validator** is a program designed to analyze chessboard positions and validate them according to the rules of chess.
+It identifies missing pieces, verifies positions, and detects errors such as invalid placements, conflicts, and duplicates.

-The project is designed to run on a Hadoop cluster, and it can handle large datasets efficiently by leveraging the MapReduce paradigm.
+This project demonstrates the use of **MapReduce** to process chess position data on a distributed system efficiently.

 ## Folder Structure